Data and Software Publication

 These are listed for informational purposes and do not imply endorsement.

-CATEGORY | EXAMPLES | NOTES |
+CATEGORY EXAMPLES NOTES

-Reproducibility Platforms |
+Reproducibility Platforms

 These are platforms that aim to make computational reproducibility easier by helping you package together all data, software, and dependencies into a portable package that can be executed by others in one click, using an easy-to-use graphical interface.
-Most of these tools have the sharing of analyses as a central focus.
-Some, like Code Ocean, have integrations with certain journals to allow including executable analyses within papers. |

-Containers can package together all software dependencies for better portability.
-Many of the products in the Reproducibility Platforms category above are built on container and virtualization technologies. |
+Containers & Virtual Machines Containers can package together all software dependencies for better portability.
+Many of the products in the Reproducibility Platforms category above are built on container and virtualization technologies.

-Packaging and dependency capture | Unlike the categories above which require manually bundling dependencies, this category of tools aim to make it easier to collect and package software dependencies automatically. | |
+Packaging and dependency capture Unlike the categories above which require manually bundling dependencies, this category of tools aim to make it easier to collect and package software dependencies automatically.

-Workflow automation | These systems aim to make it easier to link together data workflows in a reproducible fashion.
-Many tools are specific to certain domains.
-The ones listed here are general purpose with varying degrees of maturity. |
+Workflow automation These systems aim to make it easier to link together data workflows in a reproducible fashion.
+While workflow tools have general characteristics, many tools are specific to certain domains.
+The ones listed here are general purpose with varying degrees of maturity.
+The San Diego Supercomputing Center has developed a comparison tool.